OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `error`

 > Causes the system to error, moving to the error handler.
-This expresion returns type *every*.
+This expresion has type *every*.

 `"` [a-zA-Z0-9_ .,:?'<+>()!@#$%^&*|~\\/-]* `"`